Today's Best Tech Deals

-G Data performed quite well in A-V Test’s evaluations.
-In April 2018, G Data’s lower-tier Internet Security scored 98.9 percent against 196 samples of 0-day, and web and email threats.
-The larger test with 5,484 samples scored 100 percent.
+G Data performed quite well in AV-Test’s evaluations.
+In November and December 2020, G Data’s lower-tier Internet Security scored 100 percent against 216 samples of zero-day, and web and email threats.
+The larger test with more than 11,000 samples of widespread and prevalent malware also scored 100 percent.

 G Data is a fine antivirus suite.
-It’s really easy to use, comes loaded with features, and is priced fairly well if you only need G Data on your PCs.
+It’s really easy to use, comes loaded with features, and is priced well.

-The performance is good and most users probably won’t notice an impact, but if you’re concerned about it there are other suites that have performed better.
+The performance is good and most users probably won’t notice an impact under normal circumstances, but if you’re concerned about it there are other suites that have less of a performance impact.

 G Data Total Security

 G Data is a well-organized and capable antivirus suite from Germany.
 It offers two malware engines for added protection, and is priced well.
 Although it's not as well known as other antivirus suites, G Data does a good job and the Total Security offering has plenty of features for those who want more than malware scans out of their security suite.